mwangdakota/pages-uswds-jekyll/pages/topics/ph.md

   [Anello Photonics]({{ site.baseurl}}/awardees/history/details/?company=anello-photonics-inc)'s silicon photonic optical gyroscope.
 ---
 {% capture tt_description %}
 The Photonics topic addresses the research and development of new materials, devices, components, and systems that have the potential for revolutionary change in the optics and photonics industries.
-Photonic technologies can include anything generally operating in or using photons in the electromagnetic spectrum from gamma rays down to long radio waves.
-Examples include lasers, various light emitting diode technologies (LED, OLED, QLED), radiation detectors, photonic integrated circuits, optical systems, and novel communications technologies.
+Photonic technologies can include anything generally operating in or using photons in the electromagnetic spectrum, from gamma rays down to long radio waves.
+Examples include lasers, various light emitting diode technologies (LED, OLED, QLED), radiation detectors, photonic integrated circuits, optical systems and novel communications technologies.
 {% endcapture %}